Skin (musician)

 Deborah Anne Dyer (born 3 August 1967), known mononymously by the stage name Skin, is a British singer, musician and songwriter.
 She is the lead vocalist of Skunk Anansie, who are often grouped as part of the Britrock movement in the UK, and has gained attention for her powerful, wide-ranging soprano voice and striking look.

 In 2015, Skin joined the judging panel of the Italian version of the talent show The X Factor for one season, and in 2016 she was on the cover of the UK lesbian magazine Diva.
 After releasing new music and touring with Skunk Anansie, in 2018 Skin was featured as one of the cover stars of Classic Rock magazine's special "She Rocks" issue and was honoured with the Inspirational Artist Award at the Music Week Awards ahead of celebrating 25 years of Skunk Anansie.
 She also appeared on the cover of Kerrang! magazine in November 2018.

 Mavis Bayton, author of Frock Rock, stated that "women like Skin, Natacha Atlas, Yolanda Charles, and Debbie Smith are now acting as crucial role models for future generations of black women".

 Early life

 Deborah Ann Dyer was born on 3 August 1967 in Brixton, London, to Jamaican parents.
 Her father, Kenneth, was in the Royal Air Force and later worked on oil rigs.
-Her mother, Patricia, was born in Manchester, Jamaica in 1944.
+Her mother, Patricia, was born in Jamaica in 1944.
 Patricia moved to England in 1961 and after working as a nurse, took a government position in the environmental department.
 She describes her parents as "very strict, very Jamaican".
-At the age of 6, she moved into a two-up two-down in Acre Lane, with her grandfather, who ran a nightclub in the basement, in which she mentions there was "always music and rum" and posters of Bob Marley and Muhammad Ali, which inspired her.
+Aged six, she moved into a two-up two-down in Acre Lane, with her grandfather, who ran a nightclub in the basement, in which she mentions there was "always music and rum" and posters of Bob Marley and Muhammad Ali, which inspired her.
 As a child, she wanted to be a pianist.
-At the age of 14, she read Macbeth, later stating that she loved the "intricacy and complexity of Shakespeare's play".
+Aged 14, she read Macbeth, later stating that she loved the "intricacy and complexity of Shakespeare's play".